trevorlietch/Software-Engineering-Spring-2024/README.md

 ## Usage
 Once you've set up the project, you can join a chat room based on your location.
 Engage in conversations with other users in the same room, participate in mini-games, and watch as your scores get updated on the leaderboard.
 Visit [wemoo.lol](http://wemoo.lol) to access the website.

-## Contributing
-Feel free to contribute to our project by submitting pull requests or reporting issues.
-We welcome any enhancements or bug fixes!

 ## License
 This project is licensed under the MIT License.
 For more details, please see the **LICENSE** file.